Alex Stewart (American football): Pre-draft measurables

-At the 1989 NFL scouting combine, he ran a 4.7 40-yard dash, had a 37.5 inches vertical leap, a 10-feet-3 broad jump and recorded 27 consecutive repetitions at 225 pounds in the bench press, which outdid almost every lineman.
+At the 1989 NFL Scouting Combine, he ran a 4.7 40-yard dash, had a 37.5 inches vertical leap, a 10-feet-3 broad jump and recorded 27 consecutive repetitions at 225 pounds in the bench press, which outdid almost every lineman.

 Minnesota Vikings

-Stewart was selected by the Minnesota Vikings in the eight round (219th overall) of the 1989 NFL Draft to play defensive end, which was his natural position.
+Stewart was selected by the Minnesota Vikings in the eighth round (219th overall) of the 1989 NFL draft to play defensive end, which was his natural position.
 He was in contention for a starting spot on the defensive line, until breaking his wrist a few weeks before the season.

 On October 12, he was sent to the Dallas Cowboys as part of the Herschel Walker trade.

 Dallas Cowboys

 When he was traded to the Dallas Cowboys, he was still on the disabled list and spent his time on the practice squad.
 He was waived on November 9, 1989, after suspicions of steroid use.

 After waiving Stewart, the Cowboys threatened to waive the other Vikings players that came in the Herschel Walker trade, in order to get all of the conditional draft picks.
 Head coach Jimmy Johnson eventually had second thoughts on the February 1 deadline and traded three future draft choices (third-round and tenth-round in 1990 and a third-round in 1991) to the Vikings for the right to retain the original full package of draft choices, plus Issiac Holt, Jesse Solomon and David Howard.